etdaw

 ETDAW - Extrinsic Time-Domain Audio-Codec Workbench

-This project contains an abstract framework for brute-forcing an audio encoding mechanism (extrinsically) for time-domain based audio-codecs.
+This project contains an abstract framework for brute-forcing the encoding of an audio file (extrinsically) for time-domain based audio-codecs.

-The project can already be used as a high-quality encoder for the 1.2-bit SEA audio format with reasonable speed.
+The project can already be used as a high-quality encoder for the 1.2-bit SEA audio format with reasonable speed (or even 2.2-bit/3.2-bit SEA and QOA at slow speeds).
 This could already be useful for embedded projects, where compilation time is irrelevant in contrast to cpu speed and flash usage.

 Installation